Knewton/Zoidberg/EXAMPLE.md

     I think this problem is about Lee getting blocks and asks a single question.

 ## Parsed problem
     Lee        	has        	10         	blocks     	.
     context    	operator   	constant   	unit       	punctuation

     Lee        	buys       	2          	more       	blocks     	.
     context    	operator   	constant   	rel_more   	unit       	punctuation

     How many   	blocks     	does       	Lee        	have       	in         	all        	?
-    asking          	unit            	q_start         	context         	q_stop          	conjunction     	dynamic_variable	punctuation
+    asking     	unit       	q_start    	context    	q_stop     	conjunction	subordinate	punctuation

 ## Question 1